Raff vs Linode (Akamai Cloud): Pricing, Features, and Use Cases

 - Workloads where unmetered bandwidth is a meaningful financial advantage

-- Startups and SMBs that mainly need VMs, block storage, private networking, backups, and APIs
+- Startups and SMBs that mainly need VMs, block storage, object storage, private networking, backups, snapshots, and APIs

 - Buyers who prefer a focused infrastructure platform over a larger cloud catalog